Uncontested Divorce: Guiding You Through The Process So You Can Move Forward With Your Life

 In short, making a mistake on the front end can be costly and incredibly time-consuming to fix.
 In some cases, you can’t undo what’s been done.

 Below are some important divorce issues that need to be resolved when pursuing an uncontested divorce:

 - Division of assets and debts

 - Division of real estate and other personal property

 - Child support, health care and other types of insurance coverage

 - Alimony (spousal support)

 All too often, I work with people who tried to handle their divorce matters on their own and want to make changes.
-However, if you waived your right to alimony, you're likely stuck.
+If you waived your right to alimony, however, you’re likely stuck.
 Or if you missed a portion regarding the division of your retirement benefits, you will likely be left paying for it through litigation.